pachyderm/pachyderm/doc/concepts/pipeline-concepts/pipeline/cron.md

 ![alt tag](../../../images/cron1.png)

-The pipeline runs every ten seconds by querying the database and updating its output.
+The pipeline runs every ten seconds, queries the database and updates its output.
 By default, Pachyderm runs the pipeline on the input data that was added since the last tick and skips the already processed data.
 However, if you need to reprocess all the data, you can set the `overwrite`